PgBiel/elembic/src/types/custom.typ

   let final-constructor = if construct != none {
     {
       let test-construct = construct(default-constructor)
-      assert(type(test-construct) == function, message: "types.declare: the 'construct' function must receive the default constructor and return the new constructor, a new function, not '" + str(type(test-construct)) + "'.")
+      assert(type(test-construct) == function, message: "elembic: types.declare: the 'construct' function must receive the default constructor and return the new constructor, a new function, not '" + str(type(test-construct)) + "'.")
     }

     let final-constructor(..args, __elembic_data: none) = {